Chris-Dee/Game-Authoring-Engine--OOGAsandwich-/revised_API.md

-ALternative methods considered:
+Alternative methods considered:
 We considered storing all objects in a separate tree, but decided storing them all as parameters of others would build on the engine's plan more effectively, and would be easier for us to implement.
+We also considered, in the obejct panel having every parameter stored as strings, and then updating the object when the object was deselected.
+However, this created some problems with keeping each image tied to certian attributes, and was unnecessarily complicated to work with.

-We considered several ideas for the GUI, and decided on drag-and-drop with both pop-up and internal menus, as it uses space more efficeintly than text boxes/only tabs.
+We considered several ideas for the GUI, and decided on a click based fornt screen, as this was faster and more intuitive than drag and drop, with both pop-up and internal menus, as it uses space more efficeintly than text boxes/only tabs.
+We also debated making the LevelEditor a grid like most other groups have implemented, but decided on  a real time editor, with a key-based mover, and a

 We considered initializing all objects externally and then copying them into the game.
 This was deemed unnecessary, and we're creating every object individually.